greatericontop/weaponmaster/WEAPONS.md

 Deepslate coal ore can sometimes contain radioactive materials.
 It has a 9% chance to drop from breaking deepslate coal ore.

+### Diamond Apex

+The best diamond ever.
+Drops `3.5%` of the time from diamond ores and is used to craft dyes.

+### Emerald Apex

+The best emerald ever.
+Drops `12%` of the time from emerald ores and is used to craft dyes.

 ### Expert Seal

 2.5% chance of dropping for a `Wither`, or complete the **Wither Challenge** (see [`FEATURES.md`](https://github.com/greatericontop/weaponmaster/blob/main/FEATURES.md)).